aadilaleem10/Employee-Management-System-using-Python-and-MYSQL/README.md

 # Employee Management System (Python + MySQL)

-A command-line Employee Management System built with **Python** and **MySQL**.
+A Graphical Interface Employee Management System built with **Python** and **MySQL**.
 It lets you add, edit, promote, activate/deactivate, and display employee records stored in a MySQL database.

 ## Features